-The reference is about echinoderms, which are a type of marine wildlife.
-It aims to teach vocabulary to English learners while providing information on what echinoderms are, their physical description, and their habitat.
+This post is about echinoderms, which are a type of marine wildlife.
+It aims to teach vocabulary to English learners while providing clear information about what echinoderms are, their physical description, and their habitat.

 List of Echinoderms